 You started off with an initial outlay of $5 and that investment yields $20, we are talking about the net profit of $15.

-Assuming you were referred by somebody for this transaction, he or she would be due also some commission from the company selling the acne cream.
+Assuming that through the referral program, you were referred by somebody for this transaction, he or she would be due also some commission from the company selling the acne cream.
 The commission is in recognition of his or her effort to bring in another customer (that is you).

 So in the end, everybody gets something to gain.

 As mentioned earlier, IFW involves training on CPA use to make some earning.
 This training is split into 4 areas in general.

 The first 3 methods revolve around the direct application of IFWs technique.
 How one differs from another can be simply boiled down to YOU are the one who completes those trial offers or you get OTHERS to get them done.